 (B) Districts permitted: By right in residential, retail, [CS, industrial,] central area, mixed use, multiple commercial, office, and urban corridor districts.
 [By right as a limited use in MF-3(A), MF-4(A), and office districts].
-By SUP in CS and industrial [residential] districts. [{No SUP required for a limited use in MF-3(A) and MF-4(A) districts.}]
+By SUP in CS and industrial [residential] districts.
+[FNo SUP required for a limited use in MF-3(A) and MF-4(A) districts.]

-ZOAC Requested A:
+ZOAC Requested:

-(B) Districts permitted: Except as provided in this paragraph, by [By] right in residential, retail, [CS, industrial,] central area, mixed use, multiple commercial, office, and urban corridor districts.
-[By right as a limited use in MF 3(A), MF 4(A), and office districts].
+(B) Districts permitted: Except as provided in this subparagraph, by [By] right in residential, retail, [CS, industrial,] central area, mixed use, multiple commercial, office, and urban corridor districts.
+[By right as a limited use in MF-3(A), MF-4(A), and office districts.]
 By SUP in CS and industrial [residential] districts.
-When located in an A(A), R(A), D(A), TH, CH, or MH district and within 1,000 feet (measured property line to property line) or another child or adult day care use, by SUP. [fNo SUP required for a limited use in MF 3(A) and MF 4(A) districts.]
+When located in a residential district, except a multifamily district, and within 500 feet of another child or adult care facility, by SUP only.
+[FNo SUP required for a limited use in MF-3(A) and MF-4(A) districts.]